datawire/go-mkopensource/README.md

 ## License scanning scripts

-Folder `/build-aux` contains scripts to scan licenses for Go, Python and Node.Js.
+Folder `/build-aux` contains scripts to scan licenses for Go and Node.Js.
 Script will generate both `DEPENDENCY_LICENSES.md` and `DEPENDENCIES.md`

 The following environment variables are used to configure the